thomas4f/mxbmrp2/README.md

             mxbmrp2.ini
 ```

-Optionally edit the `mxbmrp2.ini` configuration file to your liking.
+Optionally, you can customize the `mxbmrp2.ini` configuration file to suit your preferences.

-The file contains customizable fields such as:
+Below is a brief description of the available fields within the `Draw configuration` section that you set to `true` to enable:
 | Field               | Example                           |
 |---------------------|-----------------------------------|
 | plugin_banner       | mxbmrp2 v0.9.3                    |